nextflow-io/training/docs/nf_customize/3_nf-core.md

 !!! question "Exercise"

-    Pull the latest version of the `nf-core/demo` pipeline directly from GitHub:
+    Pull the dev of the `nf-core/demo` pipeline directly from GitHub:

     ```bash
-    nextflow pull nf-core/demo -r master
+    nextflow pull nf-core/demo -r dev
     ```

     Check that it has been pulled by listing your cached pipelines: